Head-On Collision Lawyer in Chicago

 Head-on collisions happen when one motor vehicle strikes another directly in the front.
 Normally, when two cars collide head-on one or both cars are going at high speeds.
 A head-on collision can be a terrifying and painful experience for all occupants involved in the crash.

-Statistics estimate that only 2 percent of car accidents are head-on collisions.
-However, head-on collisions account for well over 10 percent of driving fatalities.
+Only around 2% of car accidents are head-on collisions.
+However, head-on collisions account for well over 10% of driving fatalities.
 A head-on collision will not only cause great force on both driver and passengers, but can also result in injury from shattered windshields or other car debris.

 If a person is facing injuries from a head-on collision it is imperative they contact an experienced personal injury lawyer.